yoyotv/WIP-simulation/README.md

 # WIP-simulation

+There are two subtitle in this repository.

+First one is balance.

+The other one is path following.

 Use CMAC, BELC and sliding control wheeled inverted pendulum to balance and path following.

 Study base on [1], [2], [3] and [4] ,then modify the structure to accomplish the simulation.